-Mrs. Marvella Fletcher retired in 2008 after serving ten years as Vice President of Finance at Wayne Hospital in Greenville.
+Mrs. Marvella Fletcher has been named Vice Chair of the Board of Trustees for a two year term beginning in 2019.
+Mrs. Fletcher retired in 2008 after serving ten years as Vice President of Finance at Wayne Hospital in Greenville.
 During her time at Wayne Hospital, she also served as the Compliance Officer and chaired numerous internal committees.
 Previously, Mrs. Fletcher served as Greenville City Auditor and the Clerk of City Council.
 Mrs. Fletcher received her education from Ball State University.

 Mr. Darryl D. Mehaffie has been active on the Edison State Board of Trustees for over 15 years, and has just ended a two-year term as Chairman of the Board.
 Teaching at Northmont City Schools in Englewood for over 30 years has afforded Mehaffie with considerable expertise in education.
 Retiring in 1996, Mehaffie continues to serve on numerous boards and committees advocating for education, agriculture, arts and the region.
 Mehaffie has been actively involved with the Ohio Association of Community Colleges since 2002, serving as chairman of the state organization, executive committee, legislative committee and trustee engagement and leadership committee.
 He is also a member of the finance and audit committee and the Ohio coordinator of the central region for the Association of Community College Trustees.
 In 2012, Mehaffie received honors from the Ohio Association of Community College (OACC) as the winner of the Maureen C. Grady Award for Special Achievement, which recognizes extraordinary leadership and contributions of trustees.

-Mrs. Tamara Baird Ganley has been named Vice Chair of the Board of Trustees for a two-year term beginning in 2017.
-She began her six-year term on March 6, 2015.
+Mrs. Tamara Baird Ganley has been named Chair of the Board of Trustees for a two-year term beginning in 2019.
+Baird Ganley began her six-year term on March 6, 2015.
 Director and President of Baird Funeral Home in Troy, she has been active in leadership roles in the field of funeral service including the state association and the Cincinnati College of Mortuary Science.
 A lifelong resident of Troy, Baird Ganley has served in various capacities with numerous organizations in the community.
-Baird Ganley is a graduate of The Ohio State University and Cincinnati College of Mortuary Science.
-She received a Master of Science degree from Walden University.
+She is a graduate of The Ohio State University and Cincinnati College of Mortuary Science and received a Master of Science degree from Walden University.
 Baird Ganley is a former adjunct instructor at Edison State Community College.

 Mrs. Elizabeth Simms Gutmann was sworn in to the Edison State Board of Trustees on June 6, 2018.